West Indies vs South Africa ICC Cricket World Cup 2007

 Super 8, Match 13, SA vs WI: West Indies face South Africa in a must win super 8 game in Grenada

 South Africa Cricket team West Indies Cricket team West Indies meet South Africa in a must-win Super Eight game in Grenada on Tuesday to keep their hopes alive of staying in contentions for a semi-final berth of the World Cup.
 A defeat to Proteas will shut their chances of progressing beyond the Super 8s as the home team is yet to win a second round match following their downfall against Australia, New Zealand and Sri Lanka.
 South Africa too will be aiming at recovering from their shock loss to Bangladesh on Saturday and would be hoping to be back on track for a semis berth.
 Going by records, South Africa have lost just six times in 21 one-day internationals to West Indies this decade and more significantly, they triumphed 5-0 in a one-day series in the Caribbean in 2005.
+South Africa team (from): G Smith (Captain), J Kallis, L Bosman, M Boucher, AB de Villiers, H Gibbs, A Hall, J Kemp, C Langeveldt, A Nel, M Ntini, R Peterson, S Pollock, A Prince, R Telemachus.

-West Indies team (from): B Lara (capt), R Sarwan, C Gayle, Dwayne Smith, S Chanderpaul, D Bravo, M Samuels, I Bradshaw, C Collymore, J Taylor, D Ramdin, Devon Smith, L Simmons, D Powell, K Pollard.
+West Indies team (from): B Lara (Captain), R Sarwan, C Gayle, Dwayne Smith, S Chanderpaul, D Bravo, M Samuels, I Bradshaw, C Collymore, J Taylor, D Ramdin, Devon Smith, L Simmons, D Powell, K Pollard.

 Cricket Results